 Pinhead Records – record shop on Bedford St, Rhyl, opened 14.06.05 by Iwan Parry after 15 years of carting box loads of vinyl around the country to record fairs & taking redundancy after 20 years of pen pushing to live his dream of running his own shop.
-Iwan says, ‘In the short time I’ve been open I have more than doubled the amount of stock & added t-shirts, posters, sew-on patches & hats etc’ Now established as North Wales’ largest seller of used vinyl & also selling on line with a well stocked eBay shop .
+Iwan says, ‘In the short time I’ve been open I have more than doubled the amount of stock & added t-shirts, posters, sew-on patches & hats etc’ After the shop closed down, Iwan established himself as North Wales’ largest seller of used vinyl & also selling online with a well stocked eBay shop.
 Iwan’s brother Neale was a roadie for Mercenary Skank and in a band (ironically) called Shop

 Pink Ones – Bangor band, lasted two days (26/27.10.81), who were basically punk band The Pinecones playing Pink Floyd covers.
 However, despite the fleeting transience of their physical presence, their influence remains devastatingly widespread to this day, for in their innocent enthusiasm for paying homage to their musical heroes, The Pink Ones inadvertently invented that wretched scourge of today’s live music scene, the “tribute band” (for which they apologise).
 Played one sell out gig at Glanrafon Pub, Bangor (website with download)

 Placid Casual – Super Furry Animals‘ nepotistic record label (see S.Wales section)

 The Plague – Prestatyn punk band that eventually become The Vaj (c1980).
 (See also The Grip, Capt Black & The Mysterons, Rich Dick & The Phallic Emblems)

 Plan B – orig name for Colwyn Bay band Falling Not Flying